niconushinii/eda-project-qtm302w/README.md

 - Data cleaning and restructuring into tidy long-form tables
 - Visual exploration of **pre- and post-filter distributions**
 - Descriptive statistics (mean, median, variance, quartiles, IQR)
-- Correlation, t-test and regression modelings to test variable relationships
+- Correlation and regression modeling to test variable relationships
 - Interactive visualizations using `plotly` for longitudinal comparisons

 ---

 ## Key Findings
-- **High enrollment does not guarantee consistent attendance.**
-  Regression models show weak and statistically insignificant relationships between the two.
+- **Enrollment vs. Attendance**
+  Attendance rates are typically lower than enrollment rates at all levels, though the gap varies by level and year.
 - **Attendance rates have gradually declined**, especially in elementary schools, likely reflecting disruptions such as COVID-19.
-- **Teacher compensation has risen slightly while staffing remained stable**, suggesting policy or funding changes independent of employment levels.
 - Overall, **education indicators remain high but weakly related**, revealing structural independence among access, participation, and resource metrics.

 ---